Virginia Falls: The Best Waterfall In Glacier National Park

 Sun Point Picnic Area

 Third, Sun Point is a great place to relax and enjoy a picnic lunch.
-The picnic area is spacious and well-shaded, making it a perfect spot to enjoy a meal with family or friends.
+The shaded, roomy tables near the overlook are a quiet alternative to the busy pullouts elsewhere on the road.

 St. Mary Falls Shuttling Service Has You Covered For Your Traveling Needs